You’ve got a social media strategy for your business. Your accounts are set up and you post good quality content in line with your social media plan.

 Or boost the post using the blue button to capitalise on an effective post outside of a full-blown advertising campaign.

 For a longer-term view of post success, the analytics tool associated with each platform will provide insight.
-The picture below shows post reach over a date range that can be varied for both organic and paid posts.
+The picture below shows post reach over a date range that can be varied for both organic and paid social advertising posts.

 Your social media marketing plan should specify time to perform regular health checks.
 This will give you the opportunity to better understand and build your audience by diving into the data to see what works and what doesn’t.